opencrvs/opencrvs-core/README.md

 ## How secure is OpenCRVS?

-OpenCRVS has been independently security tested to equivalent [U.K. Government I.T. standards](https://www.cyberessentials.ncsc.gov.uk/) by the [CREST](https://www.crest-approved.org/) Certified organisation [MDSec](https://www.mdsec.co.uk/). - Authors of ["The Hacker's Handbook"](https://www.oreilly.com/library/view/the-web-application/9781118026472/).
+OpenCRVS has been independently security tested to equivalent [U.K. Government I.T. standards](https://www.cyberessentials.ncsc.gov.uk/) by the [CREST](https://www.crest-approved.org/) certified organisation [MDSec](https://www.mdsec.co.uk/). - authors of ["The Hacker's Handbook"](https://www.oreilly.com/library/view/the-web-application/9781118026472/).

 ## Why OpenCRVS?

-Plan International is challenging the current gap in the market for a user-centric and rights-based CRVS system by leading the development of [OpenCRVS](https://www.opencrvs.org), an open-source digital CRVS solution that is free to use, adaptable to the country context, interoperable with other government systems (e.g. health and ID systems), and rights-based to ensure it protects and provides for those most vulnerable.
+[Plan International](https://plan-international.org/) is challenging the current gap in the market for a user-centric and rights-based CRVS system by leading the development of [OpenCRVS](https://www.opencrvs.org), an open-source digital CRVS solution that is free to use, adaptable to the country context, interoperable with other government systems (e.g. health and ID systems), and rights-based to ensure it protects and provides for those most vulnerable.

 An estimated 1 billion people around the world cannot officially prove their identity, and 47% of these are children.
 [World Bank, 2018](https://id4d.worldbank.org/global-dataset)